Skip to content

 Paying market value is a sure way to lose money in most markets.
 Many investors are constantly running the numbers using the asking price on Zillow and trying to find acceptable deals.
 This rarely works; you must purchase deals at a significant discount to market value.

-Finding properties that sell at a discount is the most challenging part of being a real estate investor.
+Finding properties that sell at a discount is the most difficult time a real estate investor with have.
 If this step were easy, everyone would be doing it.
-This is precisely why you need to get good at finding these properties.
-But you have to resist the urge to pay market value, or you will become a statistic for the reasons real estate investors fail.
-There will be times when there are no deals, so don’t buy anything.
-Don’t pay market value just to get a project going, thinking you will find a way to profit later; you won’t.
+This is precisely why you need to get good at finding the right property.
+You must resist the urge to pay market value, or you will become a statistic for the reasons real estate investors fail.

 Conclusion